radondb/website/content/en/docs/mysql/v2.1.3/release/list.md

 | [1.1.0](../1.1.0) |	2021-05-07 |
 | [1.0](../1.0) |	2021-04-27 |

+For the latest release, see https://github.com/radondb/radondb-mysql-kubernetes/releases.

 # Roadmap

-1. Support more ways of database backup and recovery
+1. Support more ways of database backup and recovery.
-2. Support finer grained configuration updates
+2. Support more fine-grained configuration updates.
-3. Support MySQL 8.0
+3. Support MySQL 8.0.
-4. Abstract and improve the external call API
+4. Abstract and improve external APIs.
-5. Further improve the service quality and reduce the start-up and stop time under special scenarios
+5. Reduce the MTTR under special scenarios for better service.
-6. Improve the periodic scheduling job function and support repeated work more efficiently
+6. Improve the periodic job scheduling to support repetitive jobs more efficiently.
-7. Statefulset is improved to multi statefulset
-8. Support online migration
+7. Support online migration.
-9. Improve E2E testing framework to cover more scenarios
+8. Improve the E2E testing framework to cover more scenarios.

-# Precautions
+# Notes
-- 1.x version is deployed by the helm package management tool
+- Version 1.x is deployed by the helm package management tool, and is not being maintained.
-- 2.x version is implemented by the operator and is compatible with 1.x all features
+- Version 2.x is implemented by Operator and is compatible with all features of vwesion 1.x.
-- It is strongly recommended to use 2.x latest version
+- It is strongly recommended that you use the latest 2.x versions.